SecurityJosh/DownloadBlocker/README.md

 Each rule object optionally supports exceptions via the **exceptions** array.
 Each exception is made up of a type and a value.

-At the moment, the only valid type for an exception is "hostname".
+At the moment, the only valid types for an exception are "hostname" and "basedomain".

+Hostname does an exact match comparison, while base domain will accept subdomains.
+For example:

+A hostname exception of 'example.com', will match example.com, but not a.example.com.
+The same basename exception will match both.

 When downloading a file via JS, hostname is the hostname of the page the download was initiated from.
 When downloading via a server, it is the hostname of the download URL.

 ### Alerts